Postage stamps and postal history of Burma

 This is a survey of the postage stamps and postal history of the Republic of the Union of Myanmar, formerly known as Burma.

 Burma is the largest country by geographical area in Indochina (mainland Southeast Asia).
 The country is bordered by China on the north-east, Laos on the east, Thailand on the south-east, Bangladesh on the west, India on the north-west and the Bay of Bengal to the south-west with the Andaman Sea defining its southern periphery.

 Indian stamps

 Starting in 1854, Burma used the stamps of British India without any form of overprinting.
-The stamps may be identified by the postmarks used which, after 1856, were specially prepared for Burma post offices.
+The stamps may be identified by the postmarks used which, after 1856, were specially prepared for Burmese post offices.

 First stamps

 The first stamps of Burma were stamps of British India overprinted BURMA from 1 April 1937.
 It is shown on Tharaphi Philately.

 Stamps inscribed Burma

 The first stamps inscribed Burma in the design, rather than simple overprints, were definitive stamps depicting King George VI issued between 1938 and 1940.
 On 6 May 1940 a commemorative stamp was issued to celebrate the centenary of the first postage stamp by overprinting one of the 1938 stamp with the inscriptions "Commemoration Postage Stamp 6th May 1840".